mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

     terraform -chdir=synapse_deploy apply --auto-approve
 ```

 Once these commands complete you will see a success message indicating that the resources are deployed.
+If you encounter errors while deploying, the Terraform commands above can be re-applied, and this may resolve the errors encountered.

+## Install the Azure Kubernetes Web App

+The Beneficial Ownership Engine uses an API to Kubernetes web application for generation of HTML reports accessible from the Power BI template, Entity Ranking report.
+Follow the instructions in the [AKS Deployment Instructions](https://github.com/mbarnettHMX/beneficial-ownership-engine/blob/main/docs/deployment/AKS_DEPLOY.md) to deploy the required web application.

 This completes the Synapse deployment required for the Beneficial Ownership Engine.

-If you encounter errors while deploying, the Terraform commands above can be re-applied, and this may resolve the errors encountered.